Leishmania braziliensis: Signs and symptoms

 Within a few months of infection, an ulcer forms.
 After healing there is an asymptomatic phase for three to twenty years.
-At this time, the parasite causes oral and nasal lesions causing severe damage to the mucus membranes.
+At this time, the parasite causes oral and nasal lesions causing severe damage to the mucous membranes.

-Visceral Leishmaniasis causes the infected to have a fever, skin lesions, skin tumors, loss in weight, spleen and liver enlargement, and if left untreated, death.
+Visceral leishmaniasis causes the infected to have a fever, skin lesions, skin tumors, loss in weight, spleen and liver enlargement, and if left untreated, death.

 Treatment

-Pentostam, Liposomal and lipid complex preparations of Amphotericin B, or paromomycin can be given.
+Pentostam, liposomal and lipid complex preparations of amphotericin B, or paromomycin can be given.

-In Brazil, Currently, the most common treatment for humans to cure Leishmaniasis is the drug pentavalent antimony.
-The treatment is expensive, toxic, and only “variably effective.”
-Although 80 percent of patients respond successfully to the drug, only 40 percent are successfully cured of the disease after one treatment.
-Most patients undergo multiple treatments that last 60 days each time.
+In Brazil, currently, the most common treatment for humans to cure leishmaniasis is the drug meglumine antimoniate.
+About 80 percent of patients with cutaneous leishmaniasis respond successfully to the drug, but for disseminated leishmaniasis only 40 percent are successfully cured of the disease after one treatment, so in these cases the patients are treated for longer periods of standard therapy.
+Some patients undergo multiple treatments that last 60 days each time.
+When resistance is suspected an alternative treatment is miltefosine, some times associated with liposomal amphotericin.

 Sexual reproduction

-Leishmania braziliensis, like other species of Leishmania rely on asexual reproduction in the intermediate mammalian host to greatly increase population density.
+Leishmania braziliensis, like other species of Leishmania, rely on asexual reproduction in the intermediate mammalian host to greatly increase population density.
 Such reproduction is often witnessed in mononuclear phagocytes (dendritic cells, monocytes, neutrophils) of the mammalian host, with the macrophages being the target white blood cell of the parasite.
-Recently, it has been hypothesized through two studies that certain members of Leishmania genus (e.g. L. braziliensis) are capable of sexual reproduction in the gut of the sand-fly vector.
+Recently, it has been hypothesized through two studies that certain members of the Leishmania genus (e.g. L. braziliensis) are capable of sexual reproduction in the gut of the sandfly vector.
 More work is needed to establish a clear pattern of sexual reproduction in the genus.

-The reproduction of Leishmania braziliensis vector, the sandfly, is dependent on environmental conditions.
+The reproduction of the Leishmania braziliensis vector, the sandfly, is dependent on environmental conditions.
 Environmental conditions such as high humidity, higher temperatures, deforestation add an increased risk because it causes increased reproduction of the parasite carrying sandflies.
 These environmental changes put more people at risk with the vector and cause a greater geographic distribution of the sandfly and, consequently, the infectious disease.